sumdook/mrinal-website/src/pages/blog/2019-07-31-two-years-of-gst.md

 Similar to the International HSN Codes, GST follows a Service Accounting Code (SAC) for the services.

+A sample of some HSN Code and its description is given below:

 ![Sample HSN and GST Rate](/img/gst-rate-example.jpg "Sample HSN and GST Rate")